dakre21/AllJoyn_iOS/README.md

   b) Enable C++ Runtime Types to NO

 ## StarterAlljoyn Project
-1. This is a blank project that utilizes Alljoyn's IoT framework
+- This is a blank project that utilizes Alljoyn's IoT framework
-2. Anyone is open to hack at it!
+- Feel free to use it as a reference to get started or fork the project and hack at it

 ## Acknowledgements
 - Special thanks to Jeff Blayney for creating the alljoyn script.
 Details of what the script does can be found at this location: https://allseenalliance.org/framework/documentation/develop/building/ios-osx.
 We slimmed it out to exclude some of the pre-existing shell commands (ie. OPENSSL_ROOT command does not exist inside of the shell script).